 That means you should be encouraging them to contribute even more to their HSAs each year—and perhaps even max out their contributions—so that they can cover those substantial out-of-pocket expenses.

-Employees are missing out on tax savings
+Employees are missing out on HSA tax benefits

 The fact that employees aren’t saving enough to cover their out-of-pocket expenses should be reason enough to up their contributions.

 But they’re also getting hit with a double whammy: HSA contributions aren’t subject to taxes.
-So if they’re paying for healthcare without the help of their HSA, they’re missing out on tax savings too:
+So if they’re paying for healthcare without the help of their HSA, they’re missing out on tax advantages too: